-- The Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015 introduced specific regulations that make distinctive provisions for certain protections to be in place in the event of disciplinary action being considered against a Local Authority Chief Executive, Chief Finance Officer or Monitoring Officer.
+- 1.1 The Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015 introduced specific regulations that make distinctive provisions for certain protections to be in place in the event of disciplinary action being considered against a Local Authority Chief Executive, Chief Finance Officer or Monitoring Officer.
 These officers will be referred to as the 'Protected Officers'. - 1.2 This formal procedure reflects the requirements of these Regulations and the model procedures within the JNC handbooks for Chief Executives (updated October 2016). - 1.3 Where an allegation is made relating to the conduct or capability of a protected officer or there is some other substantial issue that requires investigation and where this may potentially lead to dismissal, the matter will be considered as set out below by the Senior Officer's Disciplinary Committee (the Committee).
-If a recommendation to dismiss has been made it will also be considered by the Independent Panel, comprising of at least two Independent Persons (see 5.3), prior to a final decision by Full Council.
+If a recommendation to dismiss has been made it will also be considered by the Independent Panel prior to a final decision by Full Council.
 This includes situations of significant sickness absence where the next stage may be termination of employment (other than formal ill health retirements).